 Aptitudes required for work of this nature are good physical stamina, endurance, and body condition that would not be adversely affected by frequently having to walk, stand, lift, carry, and balance at times, in excess of 125 pounds.
-Motor coordination is necessary because over uneven terrain, the patient's, the Paramedic's and other worker's well-being must not be jeopardized.
+Motor coordination is necessary because the Paramedic often traverses uneven terrain.
+The patient's, the Paramedic's and other worker's well-being must not be jeopardized.